S-C-A-N/SCANsat/README.md

   * **Resource**: Scan for chemical or mineral resource on the surface.

 Other parts and add-ons are free to include one or more of these kinds of scans.
-In general, we would request that similar (same order of magitude) scanning paramters and limitations are used on custom parts, but this is not a requirement.
+In general, we would request that similar (same order of magnitude) scanning parameters and limitations are used on custom parts, but this is not a requirement.

 #### [:top:][top] a.
 SCANsat Scans